intmus/inttheory19-20/_22-intro-to-non-diatonic-materials/a1-ex-nondiatonicscales.md

 ^D/2>^D/2| E ^D G| ^F2 ^D/2>^D/2| E ^D A| G2 ^D/2>^D/2|
 ^c _B G| ^F E c/2>c/2| _B G A| G2|]{% endcapture %}
 {% include abc-example.html number="13" abc=ex13 %}

+The two variants of the octatonic scale, the half-whole and whole-half, are similar to the 1+3/3+1 hexatonic scales in almost every way.
+Both:
+- consist of an alternating pattern of two intervals
+- contain two standard, symmetrical chords separated by a half-step
+- can be transformed into another version of the octatonic scale by reassigning tonic to any pitch in the collection

+The primary difference is the interval pattern.
+The octatonic scale alternates between minor seconds and major seconds, as opposed to the 1+3/3+1 hexatonic scales' minor seconds and minor thirds.
+The slightly smaller interval pattern of the octatonic creates a collection of eight pitches with many symmetrical properties.
+And like hexatonic scales, we will always label an octatonic scale starting from its first interval *in its ascending form*, because in its descending form the pattern will be reversed.
+If the first interval of your ocatonic scale is a minor second, you will label this as a half-whole (HW) octatonic scale; if the first interval is a major second, you will label this a whole-half (WH) octatonic scale.

+You can divide any octatonic collection into two fully diminished seventh chords, as demonstrated in the C Half-whole (HW) scale written out here.

+C-C#-Eb-E-F#-G-A-Bb-C

+You can see that this collection can be separated into a C<sup>o7</sup> and a C#<sup>o7</sup> (If you do not see this, make sure to consider all of the enharmonic equivalents).
+And because a fully diminished seventh chord is symmetrical--as we discussed when studying them for enharmonic modulations in Unit 20b--we can then infer that this scale would have an identical interval pattern if we started on any of the pitches of that diminished seventh chord.
+For example, if you rearrange the collection to ascend from Eb, F#, or A--the other members of the C<sup>o7</sup>--you will find that the resulting scale is still alternating between minor seconds and major seconds, just with a different tonic.

+Also like the 1+3/3+1 hexatonic scales, if we start the scale from the other pitches--for the C HW listed above, these would be the pitches of the other diminished seventh chord, C#, E, G, and Bb of the C#<sup>o7</sup>--you create a scale based on the *other* octatonic scale pattern, the WH.
+Therefore, every octatonic collection contains four HW octatonic scales and four WH octatonic scales, which means that there are only three unique octatonic collections.

+The octatonic scale has long been a favorite of modern composers, because it not only has the tonal fluidity and symmetry of a hexatonic scales, but it also contains many of standard tonal structures such as triads and seventh chords.
+In a HW octatonic scale, you can create a major triad, minor triad, diminished triad, minor seventh chord, dominant seventh chord, and fully diminished seventh triad off of four of different pitches within the collection.
+This gives composers an amazing flexibility to use tonally familiar structures in a non-standard manner.